 An officer may require you to pull over at a weigh station or you may be directed by signage in Kansas, Maine, Mississippi, New Hampshire, New York, North Carolina, Oklahoma, Utah, West Virginia and Wyoming.
 These states do not have a specific stated weight limit for RVs and vehicles.
 They simply have random checks at their discretion.

-Arkansas, Georgia, Louisiana, Massachusetts, Minnesota, Nevada, New Jersey and Wisconsin require single or in combination (towing a trailer or car) vehicles to stop at weigh stations if the GCWR is 10,000 lbs. or more.
+Arkansas, Georgia, Louisiana, Massachusetts, Minnesota, Nevada, New Jersey and Wisconsin are notable.
+They require single or in combination (towing a trailer or car) vehicles to stop.
+That’s if the GCWR is 10,000 lbs. or more.

 Pennsylvania laws simply state that regardless of size any “large” recreational vehicle is subject to inspection.
 I suppose it will be up to you to determine the meaning of “large.”

-South Dakota, Virginia and Washington make mention of trucks over the weight limit of 8,000, 7,500 and 10,000 lbs., respectively, stopping at weigh stations.
-Since the word “commercial” was not included in the description of a truck, a double check on the weigh station laws in these states, may give you peace of mind.
+South Dakota, Virginia and Washington require trucks over the weight limit of 8,000, 7,500 and 10,000 lbs.
+The word “commercial” was not included in the description of a truck.
+Double check on the weigh station laws in these states.

-It appears that while in Canada, any officer may require you to pull over at a weigh station based upon the officer’s direction.
+It appears that while in Canada, any officer may require you to pull over at a weigh station.
 You can be required to do so by an officer or a sign.
-Nova Scotia was the only province in Canada specifically stating that “all vehicles over 4,500 kg (9,920 pounds) weight must stop, or when directed to by a sign.”
+Nova Scotia was the only province in Canada with a specific law.
+It states that “all vehicles over 4,500 kg (9,920 pounds) weight must stop, or when directed to by a sign.”

 I REALLY HAVE TO DO THIS?